acquanaturaleminerale/acquanaturaleminerale.github.io/docs/documentation.md

 The implementation currently supports a single configured Identity Provider and represents a complete SAML authentication flow integration within the current project scope.

-The SAML configuration is treated as static for the lifetime of the running application process.
-Basic configuration checks are performed during application startup, and the PySAML2 Service Provider configuration is initialized and validated before SAML functionality is used.
+The SAML integration uses static configuration for the lifetime of a running application process.
+Environment settings and configuration paths are resolved during application startup.
+Basic startup validation is also performed at that stage.
+SAML-specific validation and PySAML2 Service Provider initialization occur when the SAML Service Provider is initialized.
+Once initialized, the Service Provider configuration is cached and remains static until the application restarts.

 ## Current limitations